Singapore Mumpreneur Shares 5 Tips To Beat New Mum Stress!

 And then, we come to the part that contributes to new mum stress the most.
 The Breast vs. Bottle debate.

 Patricia reveals, “One of the things that stressed me out completely was actually breastfeeding.
-Societal norms wants every mother to breastfeed their baby completely because it is more nutritious, allows for bonding, has more antibodies etc.”
+Societal norms want every mother to breastfeed their baby completely because it is more nutritious, allows for bonding, has more antibodies etc.”

 “But it turned out to be an extremely stressful experience for both mother and child, especially having to deal with a possibility of jaundice, regulating hormones that support milk flow and also recovering from the delivery.”